akdh/ingresDocs/geospatial/functions/touches/touches.markdown

 Alias: ST_TOUCHES

-Returns `1` if g1 and g2 share one or more points but do not overlap, returns `0` if they overlap or do not share any points.
+Returns `1` if g1 and g2 share one or more points along their edges but do not overlap, returns `0` if they overlap or do not share any points.

 ## Examples ##